 $14,000 – $4,000 = $10,000; $10,000 / 2 = $5,000 for each party (plus $4,000 for housing related costs) for a total MSOL of $9,000 net per month for each party

-In allocating the total community expenses and housing costs, it may be relevant to consider allocating the costs of a particular house to each party.
-It may not always make sense.
-For example, if a house was 7,000 square feet and all five kids were grown adults, then it makes sense for each party to replace the house for themselves post-divorce.
+In allocating the total community expenses and housing costs, it may be relevant to consider whether allocating the costs of community house to each party makes sense.
+For example, if a house was 7,000 square feet and all five kids were grown adults, does it make sense for each party to replace that house for themselves post-divorce?
 Arguably, the house related to the children’s lifestyle rather than the party’s lifestyle.

 The divorce court, may also consider other financial issues.
-For example, a community’s vacation home sold due to divorce will not be available to either party after the divorce.
-Arguably, the loss of this asset will affect the MSOL.
-A divorce court may reduce the MSOL by the value of this type of asset.
+For example, a community’s vacation home sold due to a divorce will not be available to either party after the divorce.
+Arguably, the loss of this asset may affect the MSOL.

 The MSOL is used in the context of determining whether the amount of post-divorce spousal support is sufficient for the supported spouse to maintain the marital lifestyle after a divorce.
-If the MSOL and needs of the supported spouse equaled a net of $9,000 per month and the spousal support order was a taxable $8,000 per month that sum resulted in a net of $5,555 per month—that spouse would not be able to live at the MSOL after the divorce.
-In this situation, the supported spouse would have the ability to return to the family law court to seek an upward modification of the spousal support order if and when the supporting spouse’s income increased.
+If the MSOL and needs of the supported spouse equaled a net of $9,000 per month and the spousal support order was $8,000 per month—that spouse would not be able to live at the MSOL after the divorce.
+In this situation, the supported spouse might have the ability to return to the family law court to seek an upward modification of the spousal support order if and when the supporting spouse’s income increased.
 The MSOL would serve as a benchmark for the family law court in evaluating the circumstances relative to a modification of the support order after the divorce judgment is entered.

-On the other hand, if a spouse’s MSOL was determined to be $9,000 net per month and that spouse’s combined net income after the divorce from employment and investment earnings equaled or exceeded $9,000 per month, there would be no need for post-divorce spousal support.
+On the other hand, if a spouse’s MSOL was determined to be $9,000 net per month and that spouse’s combined net income after the divorce from employment and investment earnings equaled or exceeded a net of $9,000 per month, there would be no need for any post-divorce spousal support.